zed-industries/zed/.github/pull_request_template.md

 - N/A

-Optionally, include screenshots / media that can be included in the release notes.
+Optionally, include screenshots / media showcasing your addition that can be included in the release notes.